MasterprojectRK/HiCPrediction/README.md

 * -bf, --baseFile PATH [required]

-    Base file with binned proteins for given cell line and resolution, can be created with createBaseFile.
+    Base file with binned proteins for given cell line and resolution, to be created with createBaseFile.
 * -iid, --internalInDir PATH [required]

     path to directory where the internal matrices from createBaseFile are stored